Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 ## Now work in the *day9_graphing.R* script
 ### First, set up the environment.

-At the top of your script, set your working directory.
+At the top of your script, set your working directory and the results directory.

 ### Read in the data